os-chip-design/chip-design-intro/01_intro.md

 **Martin Schoeberl and Luca Pezzarossa**
 ## TODO

+ * Talk about the OS chip design movement, Google, Skywater, Tiny Tapeout - watch Matts chapter 5 video
  * Talk about the tools
  * Talk about the output files
    * Details later
  * Got through 4 in Z2A for additional stuff
+   * Show live the different parts of the flow (see also Z2A)

 ## Welcome